Howard Berman: Iraq

 According to LA Weekly, "Berman played a key and under-appreciated role in securing passage of a resolution that gave President George W. Bush broad authority to use force".
 The National Journal reports that Berman, "played a critical role in winning passage, by a wide margin, of the Iraq War resolution in October 2002.
 He strongly supported military action against Iraq, and in September, he organized a group of Democrats who shared his views.
 Berman's discussions led to House Democratic Leader Dick Gephardt's agreement with the administration on the terms of the resolution—talks that undercut the demands of other senior Democrats, including then House Democratic Whip Nancy Pelosi and Senate Foreign Relations Committee Chairman Joe Biden.
 In June 2006, Berman voted for the Republican resolution to reject a timetable for withdrawal from Iraq."

 Israel

-Berman is also a supporter of Israel, telling the Jewish newspaper, The Forward, after being appointed Chairman of the United States House Committee on Foreign Affairs, "Even before I was a Democrat, I was a Zionist."
-He has sponsored the Anti-Boycott Act in the House, which prohibits American individuals and organizations from actively boycotting Israeli goods.
+Berman is a supporter of Israel, telling the Jewish newspaper, The Forward, after being appointed Chairman of the United States House Committee on Foreign Affairs, "Even before I was a Democrat, I was a Zionist."
+He sponsored a bill called the Anti-Boycott Act in the House in 2011 which would have prohibited American individuals and organizations from actively boycotting Israeli goods, if it had passed.